 You can of course engage other people to undertake this for you, i.e. an accountant.
 However, be aware you are still legally responsible for all of the above.

-There are no strict rules to determine the legal structure you choose.
+There are no strict rules to determine the business structure you choose.
 We would always recommend speaking to a professional to help you make the right decision for you!
 The above is just a guide to get you started in the thought process.